 Essential oils offer more than just a pleasant smell.
 You are probably used to using them for relaxing massages, but, did you know that they can be used as a natural substitute for chemical cleaners and disinfectants as well?
-Yes, their potent chemical makeup makes them great for disinfecting not only cuts and wounds but also kitchen floors, sinks, tiles, and whole bathrooms.
+Yes, their potent chemical makeup makes them great for disinfecting not only cuts and wounds but also for us in a homemade disinfectant spray for kitchen floors, sinks, tiles, and whole bathrooms.

 Essential oils are considered to be much safer for cleaning than chemical cleaners found in most department stores.
 Strong synthetic chemicals and fragrances added to those cleaning products can be highly irritable especially to people with asthma and allergies.
 On top of that, according to the Poison Control Center, 11.1% of poison exposure cases are caused by cleaning substances.

-Essential oils are overall a natural and much safer alternative to the conventional cleaning agents.
+Essential oils are overall a natural and much safer alternative to the conventional cleaning agents and disinfectant spray you use regularly.
 Essential oils are great at disinfecting due to their strong antibacterial, antifungal, and antiviral properties.
 Every essential oil has antiseptic qualities but some are better at inhibiting bacteria and fungi than the others.
 In this article, you will find a list of essential oils that are particularly great at making homes sparkling clean.

 Chemical Makeup of Essential Oils